streamlit/docs/content/library/advanced-features/caching.md

 <Important>

-We're developing new cache primitives that are easier to use and much faster than `st.cache`.
-To learn more, read [Experimental cache primitives](/library/advanced-features/experimental-cache-primitives).
+We're developing new cache primitives that are easier to use and much faster than `@st.cache`. 🚀 To learn more, read [Experimental cache primitives](/library/advanced-features/experimental-cache-primitives).

 </Important>